 I have joined a few groups on MeetUp.com that meet within the Fraser Valley/Vancouver monthly to talk various aspects of REI, and hope to attend these over the next few months.
 I also went to a free REIN info session, but got a tad spooked by the hefty price tag attached to it.

 I was wondering if any other investors out there have had success with Buy and Hold rental property in the Fraser Valley Area lately, not taking appreciation into account?
-Whether it be SFH with basement suites, or small multi-family units (
+Whether it be SFH with basement suites, or small multi-family units (<4), I would love to hear about your stories, and am always open for opportunities to meet and network!

 Thanks so much for any advice, tips, or general feedback, it is all greatly appreciated!